jeffborda/data-structures-and-algorithms/readmes/leftjoin.md

 * The fact that the result should always be the same size as the left input HashMap.
 * The fact that the list of values for each key in the result is size 2.

+## References
+* Using a for each loop to iterate through a Map: https://stackoverflow.com/questions/1066589/iterate-through-a-hashmap

 ## Solution

 <img src="../assets/left-join.jpg" width="800">